Puukko: Military carry

 A puukko was traditionally the only civilian item that could be openly carried as a part of a soldier's combat gear without breaching the Finnish Defence Forces' regulations.
 A good puukko was considered an essential outdoorsman's tool, and thus vital for a soldier in the field.

-Puukkos proved to be good close combat weapons in the Winter War and Continuation War.
-Paradoxically, the Defence Forces do not have knives on general issue, due mainly to the puukko having been a highly personal item.
-And even today, most conscripts follow the age-old tradition of bringing their own knives into service.
+Puukkos were effective close-combat weapons during the Winter War and Continuation War.
+The Defence Forces do not issue knives generally, as the puukko has traditionally been a personal item, and most conscripts continue the practice of bringing their own knives into service.

 It is a custom of Finnish conscripts, especially non-commissioned officers, and officer cadets to carry a decorated and/or engraved commemorative puukko of their military school or training course as a part of their uniform, not unlike a commemorative dagger.

 The bayonet of the Rk-62 assault rifle was designed to also function as a puukko, as was the rare bayonet for the M/39 Mosin-Nagant.

 Criminal activities

 Military models of puukko were popular in the Russian criminal underworld under the name "Finnish knife" or finka since the 20th century.

-The modified version were among the models on which the Soviet military knife NR-40 was based and which was informally called "finka".
+The modified version was among the models on which the Soviet military knife NR-40 was based and which was informally called "finka".

 Legality

 In Finland, carrying a knife in public without an acceptable (usually job-related) reason is prohibited, and the only urban areas where open knife-carrying is an everyday sight are military garrisons.
 Although open carry is illegal, this is not vigorously enforced.

 Construction workers often go to diners with a puukko hanging from their overalls, and in the rural and northern parts of the country, it is not uncommon to go shopping in village stores in hunting gear, including a puukko.
-For instance, the deep ecologist, ornithologist and writer Pentti Linkola, who supported himself as a fisherman, often appeared in public wearing his puukko.
+For instance, the deep ecologist, ornithologist, and writer Pentti Linkola, who supported himself as a fisherman, often appeared in public wearing his puukko.